Friendly fire: Errors of identification

 Errors of identification happen when friendly troops are mistakenly attacked in the belief that they are the enemy.
-Highly mobile battles, and battles involving troops from many nations are more likely to cause this kind of incident as evidenced by incidents in the 1991 Gulf War, or the shooting down of a British aircraft by a U.S. Patriot battery during the 2003 invasion of Iraq.
-In the Tarnak Farm incident, four Canadian soldiers were killed and eight others injured when a U.S. Air National Guard major dropped a 500 lb (230 kg) bomb from his F-16 onto the Princess Patricia's Canadian Light Infantry regiment which was conducting a night firing exercise near Kandahar.
+Highly mobile battles, and battles involving troops from many nations, are more likely to cause this kind of incident, as evidenced by incidents in the 1991 Persian Gulf War, or the shooting down of a British aircraft by a U.S. Patriot battery during the 2003 invasion of Iraq.
+In the Tarnak Farm incident in Afghanistan, four Canadian soldiers were killed and eight others injured when a U.S. Air National Guard major dropped a 500 lb (230 kg) bomb from his F-16 onto the Princess Patricia's Canadian Light Infantry regiment, which was conducting a night firing exercise near Kandahar.
 Another case of such an accident was the death of Pat Tillman in Afghanistan, although the exact circumstances of that incident are yet to be definitively determined.

 During World War II, "invasion stripes" were painted on Allied aircraft to assist identification in preparation for the invasion of Normandy.
-Similar markings had been used when the Hawker Typhoon was first introduced into use as it was otherwise very similar in profile to a German aircraft.
+Similar markings had been used when the Hawker Typhoon was first introduced into use, as it was otherwise very similar in profile to a German aircraft.
 Late in the war the "protection squadron" that covered the elite German jet fighter squadron as it landed or took off were brightly painted to distinguish them from raiding Allied fighters.

 Errors of response inhibition

-Errors of response inhibition have recently been proposed as another potential cause of some friendly fire accidents.
+Errors of response inhibition have recently been proposed as another potential cause of some friendly-fire accidents.
 These types of errors are different from visual misidentification, and instead appear to be caused by a failure to inhibit a shooting response.

 A number of situations can lead to or exacerbate the risk of friendly fire.
 Difficult terrain and visibility are major factors.
 Soldiers fighting on unfamiliar ground can become disoriented more easily than on familiar terrain.
 The direction from which enemy fire comes may not be easy to identify, and poor weather conditions and combat stress may add to the confusion, especially if fire is exchanged.
 Accurate navigation and fire discipline are vital.
-In high-risk situations, leaders need to ensure units are properly informed of the location of friendly units and must issue clear, unambiguous orders, but they must also react correctly to responses from soldiers who are capable of using their own judgement.
+In high-risk situations, leaders need to ensure that units are properly informed of the location of friendly units and must issue clear, unambiguous orders, but they must also react correctly to responses from soldiers who are capable of using their own judgement.
 Miscommunication can be deadly.
 Radios, field telephones, and signalling systems can be used to address the problem, but when these systems are used to co-ordinate multiple forces such as ground troops and aircraft, their breakdown can dramatically increase the risk of friendly fire.
 When allied troops are operating, the situation is even more complex, especially with language barriers to overcome.